sdpython/teachcompute/_doc/build_cython.rst

 =================

 Any :epkg:`cython` extension is built by cmake.
-It first calls cython to convert a pyx file into a C++ file before it is compiled and linked.
-Using cmake + cython instead of cython only make it easier to link with static libraries and write unit tests in C++.
+It first calls cython to convert a ``pyx`` file into a C++ file before it is compiled and linked.
+Using cmake + cython instead of cython makes it easier to link with static libraries and write unit tests in C++.

 cmake